btheu/estivate/README.md

 ### Annotation on methods

-JSoupMapper's annotations can be used directly on methods.
+Estivate's annotations can be used directly on methods.
 This provides a way to implement custom operations just after mapping.

 ```java